Climate ▸Forecast ▸March ▸April ▸

-Climate and Average Weather in Finland
+Climate and Weather of Finland

-Please select the city below you wish to travel to, or the one closest to your destination.
-Each selected city will show you the following graphs:
+Please select the city you plan to visit, or one closest to your destination.
+For each selected city, you will see the following graphs:

 1. Yearly average minimum and maximum temperatures